vim-ctrlspace/vim-ctrlspace/README.md

 configurable key mappings and allows you to handle projects with **100 000** files!

-In case you're curious, Vim-CtrlSpace 5 took me 5 months of spare evenings to complete :).
+In case you're curious, Vim-CtrlSpace 5 took **szw** 5 months of spare evenings to complete :).

 The most exciting **Vim-CtrlSpace 5** features are: